Implement virtual network traffic routing

 3. Ensure that the route table is associated to the correct subnet (the one that contains the network interface).
 Learn how to associate a route table to a subnet.

-4. Ensure that devices such as Azure VPN gateway or network virtual appliances you've deployed are operating as intended.
+4. Ensure that devices such as Azure VPN gateway or network virtual appliances are operating as intended.

 Check your knowledge